-My story started while doing everything I can to protect my daughter and her friends from extremists who terrified little boys, girls, and their parents on a daily basis for months.
+My story started while doing everything in my power to protect my daughter and her friends from extremists who terrified little boys, girls, and their parents on a daily basis for months.

-For a very long time, actually, almost 11 years to be exact, I have had issues from time to time in different mikvaot worldwide.
-I felt that some kind of change must take place in order for all women to feel safe and secure when going to fulfill this mitzva.
+For a very long time, nearly 11 years to be exact, I have had issues from time to time in different mikva’s worldwide.
+I felt that some kind of change must take place in order for all women to feel safe and secure when going to fulfill this mitzvah.
 This seems to be an issue throughout Israel, as seen in the ITIM petition.

 I have disagreed with people many times.
 Never, ever to my recollection, have I ever humiliated someone, made them feel so embarrassed to their face, or through social media.
 And I have learned a lesson- I will never treat someone who I so strongly disagree with, the way I was treated.

 I am leaving and saying goodbye, Bet Shemesh completely heartbroken.
-I am leaving amazing friends who I have met through our common goal of making this city a better place for us all to live in.
-I wish my friends nothing but the best, and may you continue having the strength to fight for what is just and right.
-Bet Shemesh is, and always will be a part of who I am.
+I am leaving friends who I have met through our common goal of making this city a better place for us all to live in, and to you I wish all the best, and may you continue having the strength to fight for what is just and right.
+Bet Shemesh is, and always will be a part of me.